Suspected Texas gunman beaten to death with brick after opening fire at party, police say

 A gunman who killed one person and shot at least two others following an argument at a party in Fort Worth, Texas was beaten to death with a brick, authorities said Monday.

 The violence began just before 1 a.m. at the 5600 block of Shiloh Drive when a partygoer became upset and left.
-The suspect – who was not identified – then came back with someone else and got into an argument with multiple people before shooting one person, the Fort Worth Police Department said.
+That same man – who was not identified – later came back with someone else and got into an argument with multiple people.
+During the altercation he shot one person, the Fort Worth Police Department said.

 Police did not know what the argument was about.

-After the shooting, the attendees at the gathering began chasing the shooter, who opened fire.
+After the shooting, the attendees at the gathering began chasing the gunman, who opened fire.
 At least one of the people in pursuit picked a concrete landscaping brick and started "throwing them," police said.

 HOUSTON MAN SHOOTS EX-WIFE, MAN AT SOCCER TOURNAMENT BEFORE APPARENT SUICIDE